BouzidiImen/Social_media_Prediction_depression/README.md

 </div>

-This project consists in using a variety of social networks' data, including both images and texts, to detect early signs of depression.
+This project aims to detect early indicators of depression by analyzing data from a range of social media platforms, including images and texts.

 ---